Content on this page was generated by AI and has not been manually reviewed.

 How can I save a custom layout in SSMS?

 SSMS doesn’t offer an explicit “Save Layout” feature like some IDEs, but you can keep a stable arrangement by consistently docking Object Explorer to your preferred edge and placing other panes accordingly.
 When you reopen, you’ll often get back to a familiar layout if you’ve minimized or closed extraneous panels.
-How to Find the Discord Server Code A Complete Guide to Finding Server Codes
+How to Deploy Crystal Report Viewer to Web Server 2026

 What if Object Explorer freezes or crashes?